 Where is my studio?

-I have a small home studio in Acton, Maine.
-Acton is a small town in Southern Maine bordering New Hampshire.
-It’s way out in the country, and is quiet and peaceful here (most of the time).
+I have a small home studio in Southern Maine.
+It's a quiet and peaceful home way out in the country.
 My studio tends to get a bit cramped from time to time, but I love it!
-It allows me to work from home and take care of my kids.
+It allows me to work from home, and take care of my kids.

 What are your originals made with?

 All my originals are made with watercolor paints.
-I begin each painting by lightly drawing guidelines in with a pencil, and then paint them over and over with many washes to work up a vibrant glow of color.
-I then complete all the details in the painting with a very fine and very tiny brush.
+I begin each painting by lightly drawing the composition with pencil first.
+Then, I work up my watercolors with many layers of paint to achieve a vibrant glow.
+The fine lines in my paintings are all made with a very tiny brush.
 I do not use any white paint, acrylic paint, or any kind of pen and ink in my paintings.
-To really understand how I paint you can watch my video "Fun Watercolor Painting of Dog Dish Dilemma"
+To really understand how I paint, I recommend watching the videos on my Tutorial Page

 Where did you learn to paint?

 My passion for watercolors began when I was only 10 years old.
-My parents wanted to help but didn't paint themselves, so they handed me over to my Great Aunt.
-My Great Aunt Dot taught adult watercolor classes.
-She was the one who introduced the traditional ways of watercolor painting to me.
-However, I credit my youth and life experience for developing my unique style of painting.
-This was due to my lack of fear of making a mess and ultimately failing, which I later discovered, was the primary hindrance for her adult students.
-I was okay with pushing the limits of the paint on the paper and if I made a mess of things then I learned from it.
+My parents wanted to help me, but didn't paint themselves, so they did the next best thing.
+They brought me to see my Great Aunt Dot.
+My Great Aunt had a fine art studio where she taught adults.
+She was the one who introduced the traditional ways of drawing and painting with watercolors to me.
+However, I credit my youth for my unique style of painting.
+I had no fear of making a mess, or failing.
+I loved to push the limits of the paint on the paper, and if I made a mess of things, I learned from it.
 I learned just how many washes I could pile on top of each other before the gorgeous translucent glow of the colors turned to mud.
-It took me many years to master this technique, and now it's become an essential part of my paintings.
+It took me many years to master the art of layering watercolor, and now it's become an essential part of my painting process.

 Did you go to school for art?

-Thanks to my time spent with my Great Aunt Dot, my watercolor techniques were defined by the time I went to school.
-During that time in my life, my interest was in learning how to educate others.
-So I went on to attend the University of Southern Maine and graduated with my bachelors in teaching with a focus in the visual arts.
+Thanks to my time spent with my Great Aunt Dot in her studio, my watercolor style was defined by the time I went to college, so going to college to learn art was not my priority.
+Teaching art was!
+I ended up at the University of Southern Maine and graduated with my bachelors in teaching with a focus in the visual arts.

 Do you teach watercolor classes?